Intertidal Wetland Project

 |2014 Matching Contribution||$91,321|

-In 2014, through a competitive process, the Research Foundation of the City University of New York (CUNY) at LaGuardia Community College received a $130,178 GCEF grant (and provided $91,321 in matching funds) to assess degraded shorelines along Newtown Creek as potential sites for installing constructed intertidal wetland habitats, otherwise known as a “living shoreline.”
+In 2014, through a competitive process, the Research Foundation of the City University of New York (CUNY) at LaGuardia Community College received a $130,178 GCEF grant (and provided $91,321 in matching funds) to expand an approach to estuary ecosystem renewal that exploits bulkheads and seawalls as foundations for intertidal habitat and to develop a viable construction design to replace the bulkhead and rip-rap of an industrialized shoreline with intertidal wetland habitat.

-Major project activities funded by GCEF included: creating conceptual designs for the wetland habitat construction at two potential shoreline sites, in collaboration with the community and professional contractors; advancing one of these sites to a fully-engineered design, including construction drawings, cost estimates, and permits; installing “soft” habitat along the walls of existing hard bulkheads; and expanding habitat already established on bulkhead walls at existing sites.
+Major project activities funded by GCEF included: (1) creating conceptual designs for the intertidal wetland habitat construction at two potential shoreline sites, in collaboration with the community and professional contractors; (2) advancing one of these sites to a fully-engineered design, including construction drawings, cost estimates, and permits; (3) installing intertidal wetland habitat along the walls of existing hard bulkheads; and (4) expanding habitat already established on bulkhead walls at existing sites.

 - Developed a construction design plan for a potential “living shoreline” (aka intertidal wetland habitat) at the North Henry Street site